 The festival was started in 1988, with the intention of ensuring the crews finishing the Sydney to Hobart yacht race had a reason to stick around and celebrate their arrival in Hobart.
 Run by the city of Hobart, it’s now the largest festival of its kind anywhere in Australia.

 Every year the yacht racing crews leave Sydney Harbour on Boxing Day, race more than 630 nautical miles, and arrive in Hobart a few days later just before new year, which is when the Taste Festival is held.

 The festival showcases the best of Tasmanian wine, food and beer, and there are also outdoor movies screened on the beautiful lawns of nearby Parliament House.
 The festival culminates in a New Year’s Eve party overlooking fireworks on the Hobart Harbour.

 The festival is the perfect way to enjoy some of the Hobart sights as well as, soaking up the atmosphere and enjoying the best cuisine Tasmania has to offer.

 If you’ll be visiting Hobart during summer and love arts and culture, you won’t want to miss the MONA FOMA festival which takes place each year in January.
-Like its winter counterpart, FOMA is a hedonistic celebration of modern art, dance, food, culture and much more, and is one of the most popular fun activities in Hobart.
+Like its winter counterpart, FOMA is a hedonistic celebration of modern art, dance, food, culture and much more, and is one of the most popular fun activities in Hobart (and Launceston).

 The festival lineup varies from year to year, drawing inspiration from music, art, theatre and food from around the world but also from Aboriginal cultures closer to home.
 The festival acronym stands for Museum of Old and New Art Festival of Music and Art.
 Launched in 2009, the festival has been a hit and draws crowds from around the world – so be prepared to buy tickets and book your accommodation months in advance.